matterandvoid-space/subscriptions/docs/fulcro.md

-This document assumes knowledge of re-frame, specifically subscriptions.
+This document assumes knowledge of re-frame, especially subscriptions.

 If you do not currently have that knowledge, please take the time to acquire it.

-See the readme for referecnes to learn more.
+See the readme for references to learn more.

 # Why?

+Fulcro provides powerful features and abstractions but its rendering model is backward to how most humans think about UI development.

+The way I think about this is that most UI libraries have a "pull" mental model where a component (the leaf) asks for data it needs to render.
+Whereas in fulcro the model is "push" - a mutation augments the data and then tells the leaves to redraw, pushing the data from the core out to the leaves.

+The pull model is well studied and understood.
+It is the domain of dataflow programming and functional reactive programming.
+You start with a core of data and perform pure functional transforms on this core to get the data in a shape needed to render.

-The point of this integration is to solve the problem of rendering derived data in fulcro applications.
-Making it simple and easy to ensure what is rendered onscreen always reflects the state in the fulcro app db without the user having to tell fulcro which components should re-render.
+The point of this integration is to bring the pull model to fulcro applications and solve the problem of rendering derived data.
+Making it simple (not interwoven) and easy (close at hand) to ensure what is rendered onscreen always reflects the state in the fulcro app db without the user having to tell fulcro which components should re-render.

-The other pain point it is solving is the ability to query for this derived data in event handler code and to not need to store the derived data (by the user, this library handles that).
+The other pain point it solves is the ability to query for this derived data in event handler code or other non-drawing code and to not need to store the derived data by the user, the library handles that.

 In bullet points:

 - Normalized graph db in the client is the correct model for UI state
   - because updates are: assoc-in/update-in [table id attr]
+  - if it isn't in this shape you now have a data synchronization problem
 - We want derived data to only be (re)computed when needed to draw that data
-- We don't want to do the book keeping of this derived data - it does not belong in view rendering paths.
+- We don't want to do the bookkeeping of this derived data - it does not belong in view rendering paths.
+  - If you store the derived data in app-db you no longer have a normalized source of truth.
-  - we may want to make use of this derived data elsewhere
+  - we may want to make use of this derived data elsewhere (e.g. event handlers)
-  - we may forget all the circuitous paths that may update the downstream sources of the derived data, ending up with state derived data
+  - we may forget all the circuitous paths that may update the downstream sources of the derived data, ending up with stale derived data
   - we may forget which components need to redraw derived data after normalized data is updated
+- There are quite a few large re-frame applications in production at this point and this model scales well both to large codebases and to projects with numerous disparate contributors.
+  - It removes decision making about when/where to compute derived data (it always goes in a subscription)
+  - Views are only about rendering data, not transforming it.
+  - The presence of these large re-frame applications shows that solving the DB problem by the developers (as re-frame does not have opinions about the shape of your app-db - no normalization by default) is tractable, whereas the author believes pushing the responsibility of figuring out derived data to the application author does not scale, especially when you add more devs.
+- One of the early and exciting selling points of Om/Fulcro was targeted refresh of only the components whose data has changed.
+  There has recently been a move away from this render optimization because it is so hard to make sure all the components onscreen are redrawn that need to be.
+This library makes targeted refresh tractable (well really reagent does that and Mike's incredible discovery/invention of subscriptions).

 # How?